 Camp O’Donnell was an unfinished Filipino Army base that the Japanese put into use as a POW camp and believed the camp could hold 15,000 to 20,000 POWs.
 When they arrived at the camp, the POWs were searched and anyone found with Japanese money was separated from the other POWs and sent to the guardhouse.
 These POWs were accused of looting the bodies of dead Japanese soldiers.
 Over several days, gunshots were heard coming from southeast of the camp.

 Each morning, the POWs walked around the camp and collected the bodies of the dead and placed them under the hospital building.
-To clean the ground, the POWs moved the bodies, scraped the ground, and put down lime to sterilize the ground before moving the bodies back to the area.
-When they were done, they repeated the process in the area where the bodies had lain while the first area was cleaned.
-The bodies remained there until they were moved to the cemetery in litters.
-It took two to three days to bury a man after he died.
+To clean the ground in an attempt to stop the spread of disease, the POWs moved the bodies to one area, scraped the ground, and put down lime to sterilize the ground.
+The bodies were to the cleaned area and they repeated the process in the area where the bodies had lain while the first area was cleaned.
+The bodies remained under the hospital for two or three days until they were moved to the cemetery in litters to be buried.

-It was while he was in the camp that Ted came down with malaria and put into the camp hospital.
-An Army Chaplain, Alfred C. Oliver gave him a blanket which Ted believed helped save his life.
+It was while he was in the camp that Ted came down with malaria and was admitted to the camp hospital.
+An Army Chaplain, Alfred C. Oliver gave him a blanket that Ted believed helped save his life.

 Any POW, if he could walk, went out on a work detail for the day such as the one that collected wood for the POW kitchen.
 Some POWs went out on work details which lasted for months to get out of the camp.

 The worse detail a man could be put on was the burial detail.
-On this detail, two POWs carried a dead man to the camp cemetery.
-Once there, they put the body in a grave and held the body down with a pole, since the water table was high, and covered it with dirt.
+On this detail, two POWs carried a dead man to the camp cemetery in a litter.
+Once there, they put the body in a grave and held the body down with a pole, since the water table was high, and covered the body with dirt.
 The next morning, when the burials resumed, the dead were often sitting up or had been dug up by wild dogs.
-The Japanese finally acknowledged that they had to do something to lower the death rate, so they opened a new POW camp.

 On June 1, the POWs formed detachments of 100 men and were marched to Capas, where they were put into steel boxcars.
 Each car had two Japanese guards.
 During the trip at Calumpit, the train was switched onto a track that took it to Cabanatuan.
 When the POWs left the cars, they were herded into a schoolyard where they were fed cooked rice and onions soup.
 They were marched to the new camp which was a former Philippine Army Base and had been the home of the 91st Philippine Army Division’s home.
 The POW transfer took several days and was completed by June 4.

+Ted apparently remained at Camp O’Donnell because he was considered too ill to be moved.
 On June 6, Ted was transferred to the camp.
-The reason why was he was considered too ill to be moved.
-When he arrived, he was still suffering from malaria.
-According to Ted, T/Sgt.
+When he arrived, he was still suffering from malaria, and according to Ted, T/Sgt.
 Albert Onacki saved his life by giving him money so that he could get a Filipino to buy him quinine.